-Some will say that the Spanish Walk is an artificial gait with no place in dressage training, however, no one can deny that seeing Ignacio Rambla and Evento accepting their ribbon and dancing off in the Spanish step is magnificent!
-Overall, if the Iberian is taught a proper walk by a trainer with patience and a calm quiet demeanor, the result is often a lovely, even, cadenced, four beated gait with lift and forward movement.
+Overall, if the Iberian is taught a proper walk by a trainer with patience and a calm quiet demeanor, the result is a lovely, even, cadenced, four beated gait with lift and forward movement.
+Later, when the horse is asked to do more advanced movements, such as the Spanish Walk (which is a wonderful exercise to free the shoulder), it will be much more brilliant than if the school walk had not been perfected.
+It is the same with the trot and canter.
 It was the French master, Francois Baucher that wrote, "The walk is the mother of all gaits."
 His words are true; the walk is the foundation, the building block of the other gaits.
+Today's dressage requires a horse that can perform all the movements well, not just some of the movements.
+Today's dressage is looking for a Renaissance horse, an Iberian horse.
+Go to it!